fortiWeb-fortiADC/fortiadc-kubernetes-controller/README.md

 # Configuration parameters
 ## FortiADC Authentication Secret

-As shown in above figure, the FortiADC Ingress Controller satisfies an Ingress by FortiADC REST API call, so the authentication parameters of the FortiADC must be known to the FortiADC Ingress Controller.
+As shown in above figure, the FortiADC Kubernetes Controller satisfies an Ingress by FortiADC REST API call, so the authentication parameters of the FortiADC must be known to the FortiADC Kubernetes Controller.

 To preserve the authentication securely on the Kubernetes cluster, you can save it with the Kubernetes secret.
 For example

     kubectl create secret generic fad-login -n [namespace] --from-literal=username=admin --from-literal=password=[admin password]

 The secret is named fad-login.
-This value will be specified in the Ingress annotation "fortiadc-login" for the FortiADC Ingress Controller to get permission access on the FortiADC.
+This value will be specified in the Ingress annotation "fortiadc-login" for the FortiADC Kubernetes Controller to get permission access on the FortiADC.

 :warning:  The namespace of the authentication secret must be the same as the Ingress which references this authentication secret.

 ## Annotation in Ingress
-Configuration parameters are required to be specified in the Ingress annotation to enable the FortiADC Ingress Controller to determine how to deploy the Ingress resource.
+Configuration parameters are required to be specified in the Ingress annotation to enable the FortiADC Kubernetes Controller to determine how to deploy the Ingress resource.

 |Parameter  | Description | Default |
 |--|--|--|